-These photo below was taken from the Poulshot Junction on the C20 looking N/W towards the south ridge of Seend.
+This photo below was taken from the Poulshot Junction on the C20 looking N/W towards the south ridge of Seend.
 On the left Bell Hill can be seen as it ascends to join the A361, at the crossroads with Seend High Street.
-This is a photo montage of 3 photos to show the panoramic view.

 The church is visible in the central photo.
 This view has hardly altered since the early 1800, and this image indicates why it should remain so.
 The houses and church are all accessed off the High Street.
 A footpath runs just south of the gardens of these houses and the graveyard.
-The footpath marks the southern boundary of the Conservation Area.
+The footpath marks the southern boundary of the ConservationArea.
 To left the Bell Inn (now a private home) can be seen, and it marks the western end of the Conservation Area.
 To the right but out of sight of this photo, there are a few more houses that complete the Conservation Area at the eastern end of the High Street.
 Views of this ridge can be seen from as far away as the Salisbury Plain escarpment, and the reverse is obviously true.